Bounding causal effects with an unknown mixture of informative and non-informative missingness

 We examined data on $n = 11,618$ elderly adults (age greater than 66) insured by Medicare Advantage diagnosed with schizophrenia who were relatively new users of APs identified in Inovalon Insights LLC's Payer Sourced Claims Data (2017-2020).
-[For more details on inclusion criteria in a similar population, see \cite{agniel2024revisiting}].
-We studied the causal effect of each of five common APs compared to taking any other AP: aripiprazole ($n = 975$), haloperidol ($n = 1,024$), olanzapine ($n = 1,798$), quetiapine ($n = 3,702$), and risperidone ($n = 3,036$).
-People are assigned to a particular AP based on their first qualifying fill in the database.
+For more details on inclusion criteria in a similar population, see \cite{agniel2024revisiting}.

+We studied the causal effect of each of five common APs compared with taking any other AP in our data: aripiprazole ($n = 975$), haloperidol ($n = 1,024$), olanzapine ($n = 1,798$), quetiapine ($n = 3,702$), and risperidone ($n = 3,036$).
+People were assigned to a particular AP based on their first qualifying fill in the database.
 A total of 1,083 patients took other APs.
-We measured two outcomes that may play an important role in clinicians' prescribing decisionmaking: diagnosis of type 2 diabetes (which informs AP safety) and inpatient hospitalization for any psychiatric condition (which informs AP effectiveness), both measured at 12 months after the initial AP fill.
-Censoring was common ($> 20\%$) for both outcomes in all AP groups.
+We measured two outcomes that may play an important role in clinicians' prescribing decision-making: diagnosis of type 2 diabetes (which informs AP safety) and inpatient hospitalization for any psychiatric condition (which informs AP effectiveness), both measured at 12 months after the initial AP fill.
+Missingness was common ($> 20\%$) for both outcomes in all AP groups.